ombulabs/blog/_posts/2020-07-22-internal-projects.markdown

 the bill.
 They either lacked features we wanted, or didn't integrate as seamlessly with our main site as we wanted.

-[Fast Ruby](https://fastruby.io) - As a flagship service offering, a pre-canned template site simply wasn't an option here.
+[Fast Ruby](https://fastruby.io) - As a productized service offering, a pre-canned template site simply wasn't an option here.
 We knew the design and concept for the site would most likely change quite a bit over time, so a custom written site was the way to go.

-[Ombushop](http://www.ombushop.com) - This started life as a flagship project by our founders, intended to address a lack of e-commerce options in Latin American countries.
+[Ombushop](http://www.ombushop.com) - This started life as a flagship project by our founder, intended to address a lack of e-commerce options in Latin American countries.
 It's also a useful case study for our Rails development services.